 You’ll likely be very in-tune with your body and it’s breathing/bracing techniques!

-Having some back pain?
+Experiencing some back pain?
 Try using a belly support band.
 I actually ended up using this exact one during my third trimester and it helped me so much!
 My back and pelvic pain were getting so horrendous, it was the only way I could get around.

 To keep things fun, you could reach out to some of your friends or other pregnant mama’s and see if they’d be interested in doing some small group workouts!